James Webb Space Telescope: Background (development to 2003)

 In 2002, the project was renamed after NASA's second administrator (1961–1968), James E. Webb (1906–1992).
 Webb led the agency during the Apollo program and established scientific research as a core NASA activity.

-In 2003, NASA awarded TRW the US$824.8 million prime contract for Webb.
+In 2003, NASA awarded TRW the US$824.8 million prime contract for the Webb telescope.
 The design called for a de-scoped 6.1 m primary mirror and a launch date of 2010.
 Later that year, TRW was acquired by Northrop Grumman in a hostile bid and became Northrop Grumman Space Technology.